dotnet/csharplang/proposals/csharp-8.0/async-streams.md

 The implementer of this method can simply use the parameter in the method body.
 The consumer can use either consumption patterns above:
 1. if you use `GetData(token)`, then the token is saved into the async-enumerable and will be used in iteration,
-2. if you use `givenIAsyncEnumerable.WithCancellation(token)`, then the token passed to `GetAsyncEnumerator` will supercede any token saved in the async-enumerable.
+2. if you use `givenIAsyncEnumerable.WithCancellation(token)`, then the token passed to `GetAsyncEnumerator` will supersede any token saved in the async-enumerable.

 ## foreach